scubajorgen/FitReader/README.md

 A device, for example my Edge830 cycle computer, support a certain subset of the Global FIT Profile.
 This subset is called the Device Profile.

 ---
-Note: Apparently with updates of the Global FIT Profile, messages are added.
-However, sometimes Message definitions are _removed_.
-An example is the Waypoints message (ID 29).
-However, this message is used by devices like the Edge 810 and Edge 830.
-Being not present in the Global FIT Profile means this message is no longer recognized in the FIT data.
+Note: Apparently with updates of the _Global FIT Profile_, new data type and message definitions are added.
+However, not all Message we encounter in real devices are defined in the Global FIT Profile.
+An example is the message with ID 29.
+It is used e.g. in the Garmin Edge810 and Edge830 in the locations.fit file for using locations/waypoints.
+Therefore the _profile.xlsx_ file that is part of this project consists of 4 tabs, two taken from the official Global FIT profile, two addional tabs:
+* types - The data type definition as copied from the profile.xml in the Garmin FIT SDK
+* messages - The message definition as copied from the profile.xml in the Garmin FIT SDK
+* additional types - Data types that are not part of the Global FIT profile.
+For example obtained by reverse engineering
+* additional messages -  Messages that are not part of the Global FIT profile

+During program executions the sheets are read in and merged.
+In this way additional data types, messages and fields can be added.

 ---